-Here are some of the most frequently asked questions regarding HMC Teacher Training:
+Here are some of the most frequently asked questions regarding teacher training at HMC schools:

 2. What salary will I receive?